vartikabisariya/exerPythObjectOriented/README.md

   * Python OOP 4 - Inheritance (20 min): https://youtu.be/RSl87lqOXDE
   * Python OOP 5 - Special (Magic/Dunder) Methods (14 min): https://youtu.be/3ohzBxoFHAY
   * Python OOP 6 - Property Decorators (10 min): https://youtu.be/jCzT9XFZ5bw
+* 2022 update:
+  * I have created separate Jupyter Notebooks for each video.
+They're included in the repository.
+  * Please use those to complete the assignment.
 * Execute code examples in separate cells.
   * Students have found it easiest to do all the tutorials on a single Jupyter notebook so the code from previous videos is easy to see.
   * Add a comment in your code when you start code from a new video. (i.e. #video 1, #video 2, etc.)